Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Introduction

-\\ where $\Delta^{2}\left(x_2 \mid x_1\right)$ denotes the minimum inferred variance in the transverse position of photon 2, given knowledge of photon 1’s position, and $\Delta^{2}\left(p_{2 x} \mid p_{1 x}\right)$ denotes the minimum inferred variance in the transverse momentum of photon 2, given knowledge of photon 1’s momentum. \\

-The EPR criterion of entanglement has a wide range of applications, specially where continuous variable entanglement is exploited.
-As discussed before, the EPR criterion provides a mathematical framework to test non-locality.
-Such tests probe into entanglement and provide insights of the fundamental nature of reality.
-The EPR criterion has been shown to be useful in continuous variable quantum key distribution (CV-QKD), where phase- or amplitude-modulated coherent or squeezed states of quadrature variables are used to encrypt and transmit information.\cite{scarfe2025spatial}.
-Quantum teleportation of continuous variables using EPR entangled states are often validated by EPR criterion~\cite{PhysRevLett.80.869}.
-Quantum imaging extensively rely on the strong position-momentum entanglement.
-Smaller the value of EPR criterion, stronger the entanglement and better the resolution~\cite{HugoQID, Defienne2022PixelSuperResolution, PhysRevA.103.042608, Reichert2017, Ndagano2022QuantumMicroscopy,moreau2018resolution,fuenzalida2022resolution,viswanathan2021resolution,vega2022fundamental,gilaberte2023experimental}.
-Entangled states satisfying EPR criterion are used for quantum metrology for enhanced sensing and measurements beyond the classical limit~\cite{Giovannetti2011Advances,PhysRevLett.96.010401}.
+\\ where $\Delta^{2}\left(x_2 \mid x_1\right)$ denotes the minimum inferred variance in the transverse position of photon 2, given knowledge of photon 1’s position, and $\Delta^{2}\left(p_{2 x} \mid p_{1 x}\right)$ denotes the minimum inferred variance in the transverse momentum of photon 2, given knowledge of photon 1’s momentum. \\ The EPR criterion of entanglement has a wide range of applications, especially where continuous-variable entanglement is exploited.
+As discussed before, the EPR criterion provides a mathematical framework to test nonlocality.
+Such tests probe into entanglement and provide insights of into the fundamental nature of reality.
+The EPR criterion has been shown to be useful in continuous-variable quantum key distribution (CV-QKD), where phase- or amplitude-modulated coherent or squeezed states of quadrature variables are used to encrypt and transmit information \cite{scarfe_quantum_2025}.
+Quantum teleportation of continuous-variables using EPR entangled states is often validated by the EPR criterion~\cite{PhysRevLett.80.869}.
+Wide-field quantum imaging extensively relies on transverse spatial correlation, either in momentum or position, whereas the correlation width settles the resolution limit in some techniques, more details in Sec.~\ref{resolution-section}.
+The smaller the value of the EPR criterion, the stronger the entanglement and better the resolution ~\cite{defienne_quantum_2019, Defienne2022PixelSuperResolution, defienne_full-field_2021, Reichert2017, Ndagano2022QuantumMicroscopy,moreau2018resolution,fuenzalida2022resolution,viswanathan2021resolution,vega2022fundamental,gilaberte2023experimental}.
+Entangled states satisfying EPR criterion are used for quantum metrology for enhanced sensing and measurements beyond the classical limit~\cite{PhysRevLett.96.010401,Lyons2016Precision,DiLorenzo2013Correlations, Bullock2014Focusing}.
+Beyond the idealized formulations, generalized EPR states have been explored to better represent experimentally relevant biphoton wavefunctions, and various metrics have been proposed to quantify their entanglement and nonclassical features \cite{adhikari2025characterizing}.